Electrotherapy in Courtice.

 Interferential Therapy (IFC) is a deeper, more intensive type of current treatment.
 IFC uses dual high frequency electrical signals that are slightly out of phase and are transmitted into the body simultaneously.
 The signals are transmitted so their paths will actually interfere with one another (giving the treatment its name).
 This interference produces a “beat” frequency that simulates the effect of subcutaneous (i.e. under the skin) low frequency stimulation.

-IFT is usually administered by a health care practitioner such as a physiotherapist.
+IFC is usually administered by a health care practitioner such as a physiotherapist at Physiotouch Courtice.

-Pain relief, muscular stimulation, improved local blood flow, edema reduction and acceleration of soft tissue healing.
+Pain relief, muscular stimulation, improved local blood flow, edema reduction and acceleration of soft tissue healing are the condition for having IFC Electrotherapy.

-For patients experiencing acute conditions, the physiotherapist will usually try shorter treatment times of 5-10 minutes.
-For other patients, we may try stimulating the tissues for longer periods of possibly 20-30 minutes.
+For patients experiencing acute conditions, the physiotherapist at Physiotouch Courtice will usually try shorter treatment times of 5-10 minutes.
+For other patients, we may try stimulating the tissues for longer periods of possibly 20-30 minutes which is the best possible and professional way of Electrotherapy in Courtice.

 Transcutaneous Electrical Nerve Stimulation (TENS)